 Tirant lo Blanc uses no magic or superhuman powers and he is genuinely bricking it before the big battle with the Sultan of Cairo.
 The novel also depicts aspects of mundane, rough-and-ready medieval life and portrays characters of all classes and social rank.
 It was this authenticity that interested later writers like Cervantes and Shakespeare.
 Shakespeare is generally acknowledged to have used scenes and themes from the book, particularly in ‘Much Ado About Nothing’, and in the book burning scene in ‘Don Quixote’, ‘Tirant lo Blanc’ is the only book saved.
 Cervantes writes ‘‘By right of its style, ‘Tirant lo Blanch’ is the best book in the world.
 Here knights eat, sleep and die and make their will, things that the rest of the books of this genre lack.’’
 The book was certainly ahead of its time and laid some of the ground rules for the classic European novel.

-Joanot Martorell was born to a Valencian noble family in 1410.
+Joanot Martorell was born to a Valencian noble family around 1410.
 The family were well connected both at the Valencian court and in Valencian academic circles, his sister married the poet Ausiàs March.
 Letters from the time are testament to Martorell’s intelligence and acerbic wit but he was just as ready to threaten to use his sword to sort out any arguments.

 Throughout his life he was involved in numerous disputes, brawls and sometimes even duels although, as was typical of most nobles of the time, it mostly consisted of bold verbal challenges without anyone actually getting close to being hit over the head with a mace.
 Much of his verbal vitriol was aimed at his cousin, Joan de Monpalau, who had jilted his sister Damiata at the altar.
 In letters now exhibited in the Spanish National Library they challenge each other to all manner of duels, battles and even a jousting match.
 All of this in beautiful, flowery, erudite language, some of the most eloquent ‘‘Come and have a go if you think you’re hard enough’’ talk ever committed to paper.